carpentries-incubator/python-testing/index.md

 helps others to understand and trust their work as well.
 Furthermore, tests help you to never fix a bug a second time.
 Once a bug has been caught and a test has been written, that particular bug can never again re-enter the codebase unnoticed.
-So, both principled and lazy scientists can benefit from testing.
+So, whether motivated by principles or a desire to work more efficiently, all scientists can benefit from testing.

 > ## Prerequisites {.prereq}
 >